Best Ophthalmologists in Queens, NY

 2. Optometrists, who examine your eyes and treat common conditions

 Many underlying medical conditions affect your vision.
-If they’re not related to your eye physiology, your physician refers you to another in-house specialist.
-You may need treatment from expert physicians in fields such as:
+If they’re not related to your eye physiology, your ophthalmologist refers you to another in-house specialist at Medex.
+This multi-specialty practice employs doctors who treat any condition that may be causing vision disorders.
+For example, you may need treatment from expert physicians in fields such as:

 • Seeing floaters, which are black strings or specks that seem to float in your field of vision